Mount Ogden

 Mount Ogden is a peak in Weber County, Utah, United States in the northern Wasatch Range.

 Mount Ogden has an elevation of 9579 ft.
-The peak is popular with hikers and can be accessed via trails in three nearby canyons: Beus, Waterfall, and Taylor Canyons.
+The peak is popular with hikers and can be accessed via trails in three nearby canyons: Beus, Waterfall, and Taylor canyons.
 The summit's eastern face also has technical crack and face climbing routes.
 The summit accommodates several large radio towers and a helipad.

-Mount Ogden's eastern slope is home to Snowbasin Ski Resort, where the 2002 Olympics downhill ski races were held.
+Mount Ogden's eastern slope is home to Snowbasin Ski Resort, where the 2002 Winter Olympics downhill ski races were held.
 The resort also provides private road access to the peak.